Ryannn20/Ryannn20/README.md

 Hello there 👋

-My name's Ryan and I'm a computer science student from CA
+My name's Ryan and I'm a Computer Science student from CA

 👀 I’m interested in